Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 - If the Keyfactor Agent Configuration Wizard configured everything correctly, you should see the dialog above.

 **3a.
-(Optional) Create a PEM SSH Certificate Store within Keyfactor Command**
+(Optional) Create a PEM_PKCS12 Certificate Store within Keyfactor Command**

-If you choose to manually create a PEM SSH store In Keyfactor Command rather than running a Discovery job to automatically find the store, you can navigate to Certificate Locations =\> Certificate Stores within Keyfactor Command to add the store.
+If you choose to manually create a PEM_PKCS12 store In Keyfactor Command rather than running a Discovery job to automatically find the store, you can navigate to Certificate Locations =\> Certificate Stores within Keyfactor Command to add the store.
 Below are the values that should be entered.

 ![](Images/Image12.png)